Jpunt/meteor-fontcustom/README.md

 > Important: This package requires Meteor 1.2 (and it's tested on rc-7)

 This package integrates [FontCustom](http://fontcustom.com) with Meteor.
-It is *not* a replacement for the gem, so you'll still have to install that independently.
-It uses an awesome [npm-package](https://www.npmjs.com/package/fontcustom) to make the call to compile.
+It is **not** a replacement for the gem, so you'll still have to install that independently.
+It uses an awesome [npm-package](https://www.npmjs.com/package/fontcustom) to run the compilation.

 ## Installation
 Make sure you've got FontCustom installed (follow the instructions at: [fontcustom.com](http://fontcustom.com) and run: